duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

     - Malicious activity
 ___

-In this activity SIEM engineers conduct offensive security, defensive security, and network analysis acivities to provide the SOC team with a comprehensive security report.
-Approaching potential cybersecurity threats from these three perspectives is likely to provide a more complete threat analysis resulting in more effective mitigation strategies.
+In this activity SIEM engineers conduct offensive, defensive, and network analysis acivities to provide the SOC team with a comprehensive security report.
+Approaching potential cybersecurity threats from multiple perspectives is likely to provide a more complete threat analysis.

 ## Network Topology

-In this environment the ELK server is monitoring the vulnerable and taregeted machines as they are being attacked by the Kali machine.
+In this environment the Kali Linux machine is the attacking machine.
+The ELK server is monitoring the vulnerable target machines as the attacking machine seeks to exploit the system.
 ![image](https://github.com/duffian/SIEM_SOC/blob/c5adcec83f0fa95bcf9e85064ce7755635b05f36/images/proj3_topology.png)

 ## Offensive Security